XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 ### Future Algorithms

 In the future, it is likely that the XRP Ledger will need new cryptographic signing algorithms to keep up with developments in cryptography.
 For example, if quantum computers using [Shor's algorithm](https://en.wikipedia.org/wiki/Shor's_algorithm) (or something similar) will soon be practical enough to break elliptic curve cryptography, XRP Ledger developers can add a cryptographic signing algorithm that isn't easily broken.
-As of mid 2019, there's no clear first choice "quantum-resistant" signing algorithm and quantum computers are not yet practical enough to be a threat, so there are no immediate plans to add any specific algorithms. <!-- STYLE_OVERRIDE: will -->
+As of early 2020, there's no clear first choice "quantum-resistant" signing algorithm and quantum computers are not yet practical enough to be a threat, so there are no immediate plans to add any specific algorithms. <!-- STYLE_OVERRIDE: will -->

 ## Key Derivation